CharlyMannion/ThermostatSolo/README.md

 # Thermostat

+A programme, written in Javascript, that models a simple thermostat.

+## Preview

 ![Screenshot 2020-10-02 at 13 28 23](https://user-images.githubusercontent.com/28218869/94923487-da1e2d80-04b3-11eb-8cff-bd70f19bb71e.png)

-## Business logic

-A programme, written in Javascript, that models a simple thermostat.

 ### Using the app
 * Fork this repo